vtog/labGuides/source/ocp/lso-quick-start.rst

 Install and Configure the Local Storage Operator
 ------------------------------------------------

-1. From the OCP Web Console go to :menuselection:`Operators --> OperatorHub`
+1. From the Web Console go to :menuselection:`Operators --> OperatorHub`

 #.
 In the Filter by keyword box type, "local storage"
 #.
 Select "Local Storage" operator